Accidental Balut

 In this universe, that would never happen.

-I’d jump off planes (and I did) and bridges – but when it comes to adventurous eating, I’m a big chicken (no pun intended).
+I’d jump off planes and bridges – but when it comes to adventurous eating, I’m a big chicken (no pun intended).
 I especially have a thing about eating whole animals… well, whole.
 No oysters or soft-shell crabs for me.
 Definitely no chick embryos that already have feathers on them.

 So, in this universe, the only squealing I did was to ask my brother to get the balut pieces off the plate.
 And oh – can I get another pair of chopsticks, please?